-If your pension is considered to be a small pension under rules set out by the Pensions Benefit Act and the terms of the Plan, the commuted value of your pension benefit will be paid as a one-time lump-sum payment.
-If you are entitled to a refund, you can transfer your lump-sum payment into a registered retirement savings arrangement, or paid as cash, less applicable withholding tax.
+If your pension is considered to be a small pension under rules set out by the Pension Benefits Act and the terms of the Plan, the commuted value of your pension benefit will be paid as a one-time lump-sum payment.
+You can elect to transfer your lump-sum payment into a registered retirement savings arrangement, otherwise it will be paid as cash, less applicable withholding tax.